Mfokang/Demo-/README.md

 # Demo  Read me
-This is a demo Repo and  an edited text
+This is a demo Repo and  an edited text.